alexanmtz/sliding/README.md

 You can see examples at [Sliding Github page](http://alexanmtz.github.com/sliding/ "The github page of usage examples")

-You can get reference about documentation at [Sliding Github wiki](https://github.com/alexanmtz/sliding/wiki "The github wiki about the documentation")
+You can get reference about documentation at [Sliding Github page docs](http://alexanmtz.github.com/sliding/#docs "The full reference for documentation")

+A complete tutorial for examples of use [Creating sliding itens with jQuery Sliding](http://alexanmtz.github.com/sliding/#docs "A Tutorial from my blog about usage")

 ### In a nutshell:
     <script type="text/javascript" src="jquery.sliding.js"></script>
     <script type="text/javascript">
       $(function(){
           $("#cool-list").sliding({
+			  items: 5,
               item: "li",
               prev: ".previous",
               next: ".next"